 International teaching assistants (ITAs) are placed in ENGL 180 based on their results on the Oral English Certification Test (OECT).
-ENGL 180 courses can only be added to students' schedules by completing an add-slip in 1137 Pearson Hall in person and then submitting the add slip to the Enrollment Services Center, Room 10 (campus map).
+ENGL 180 courses can only be added to students' schedules by following the instructions below.
 Students CANNOT enroll in ENGL 180 via AccessPlus.

 - Complete this Student Information Form (download here).
 Make sure you indicate the times that are available for you.